How to Use RepTrack's Cycle Tracking: Setup, Check-Ins, and Symptom-Based Coaching

 The cycle tracking system gets smarter with data.
 After 2-3 cycles of consistent logging, RepTrack can predict your energy patterns, correlate your symptoms with specific cycle phases, and adjust its coaching proactively.

-How RepTrack Adapts to Your Cycle
+How RepTrack Uses Your Cycle Data

-Nutrition Adjustments
+Nutrition Emphasis

 Apple Health Sync